 Above-the-line deduction for people who are self-employed

-This is the most direct way to reduce your tax burden, by putting your Medicare premiums on Schedule 1 of your 1040.
+If you’re self-employed, the self-employed health insurance deduction — putting your Medicare premiums on Schedule 1 of your 1040 — is the most direct way to reduce your tax burden.
 And as noted above, this is an “above-the-line” deduction, which means it reduces your adjusted gross income.
-You can’t deduct more in premiums than your business earned during the year.
+But you can’t deduct more in premiums than your business earned during the year.

 If you’ve established your business as an S corporation, the corporation can either pay your Medicare premiums directly on your behalf (and count them as a business expense) or the corporation can reimburse you for the premiums, with the amount included in your gross wages reported on your W2, and you can then deduct it on Schedule 1 of your 1040.